-Following our 9:00 worship (9:30 during the summer months) St. Paul’s offers a time of coffee, juice, breakfast treats, and fellowship.
-From September – May, “Coffee Hour” is from 10 – 10:30 A.M.
-In the summer, it begins at 10:30 A.M.
+Following our 10:00 am worship, St. Paul’s offers a time of coffee, juice, breakfast treats, and fellowship.
 It’s a great opportunity to meet some of the members and other visitors.

 Also after worship, and if you care to do so, Pastor Greg very much likes to welcome you for stopping to visit with us.
 Just check in with him.

-We offer a live stream video of the worship service available.
-Duing this pandemic time, we are holding one online service on Sunday, live streamed at 10:30.
+We offer a live stream video of the worship service available every Sunday.

 Pastor Greg’s Sunday Messages (and past messages) are also available on our website.